zeenix/gps-share/README.md

 ## Dependencies

+The developers use the latest rustc release and if you use an older version of the compiler, you may encounter issues.
 While cargo manages the Rust crates gps-share depend on, you'll also need the following on your host:

 * libdbus
 * libudev